Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Variational principles with inertia

 According to the OMP, the functional minimization of $\mathcal O$ in Eq.~(\ref{OMIinertia}) with respect to $\bfq(t)$~\cite{Onsager53,Machlup53b},

 yields the following Euler-Lagrange equation~\cite{Goldstein2001}

-Here, $\mathcal L(\bfq, \dot{\bfq}, \ddot{\bfq})$ can be obtained from Eq.~(\ref{LagrangianInertia}) by using Eq.~(\ref{covarinata}) for $\bfa$.
-The covariance of the Euler-Lagrange equation is preserved even if the covariant acceleration $a^i$ is not explicitly introduced as an independent variable.
+We note that $\mathcal L(\bfq, \dot{\bfq}, \ddot{\bfq})$ is obtained from Eq.~(\ref{LagrangianInertia}) by using Eq.~(\ref{covarinata}) for $\bfa$.
+In Eq.~(\ref{ELeqinertia}), the covariance of the Euler-Lagrange equation is preserved even if the covariant acceleration $a^i$ is not explicitly introduced as an independent variable.
 This is because the variation can be evaluated by taking partial derivatives with respect to $\ddot{q}^i$.

+The consistency of the Onsager-Machlup theory with stochastic thermodynamics is maintained even in the presence of inertia.
+For inertial dynamics, however, the time-reversed path should be understood with the reversal of all variables that are odd under time reversal, such as velocities or momenta, and the first law of thermodynamics becomes $\Delta U +\Delta K= - \mathcal{Q}+W$.